Corporate Counsel In The Charlotte, NC Area

 Alimony In The Charlotte, NC Area

 Spousal support, commonly referred to as alimony, is money paid to a dependent spouse after separation.
 Payments for alimony can be outlined and agreed upon in mediation and within the separation agreement.
 However, when disagreements and disputes occur, these matters may end up being battled in court.
 In those cases, an alimony attorney can fight for your interests.
 Marcellino & Tyson is an experienced alimony law firm based in North Carolina that represents both supporting and dependent spouses.
 Our attorneys help clients settle alimony disputes in Charlotte and the surrounding areas.
 Post-separation support is similar to alimony, but it provides temporary financial support, typically from the start of the separation through the official divorce date, when alimony may be considered.
-If you have questions regarding alimony or post-separation support in the local area, please contact our offices today to schedule a consultation.
+If you have questions regarding alimony or post-separation support in the local area, please contact our offices today.
 Get in touch with alimony lawyers near me: call (704) 919-1519 or fill out our online contact form.

 If you are seeking post-marital support, you will need to prove to the court that you are financially dependent on your spouse and that they have the ability to pay.
 The amount must be necessary to continue supporting the standard of living that the dependent spouse was accustomed to during the marriage.
 It is advisable to involve an experienced alimony attorney during this process to guide and represent you.